demispreviotto/javascript-exercices-/README.md

 # javascript-exercices-
-List of exercices to practice JavaScript basic knowledge
+List of exercises to practice JavaScript basic knowledge